junkurihara/modoh-server/docker-otel/README.md

-# Example Construction of Opentelemetry and its related servers for Observability
+# Example Construction of Opentelemetry and its Related Servers for Observability

 Here is an example of docker containers for the observability of `modoh-server`, conjunctively configured with its container in [`../docker/`](../docker/) directory.